Irene Ng: Actress

 Ng's first acting role was in ABC soap opera All My Children in 1991, where she starred in 18 episodes.
 In 1993, she starred in films The Joy Luck Club and Heaven & Earth.
 Ng has guest starred on Law & Order and Teen Angel.
 In 1996, she was cast as the main protagonist in the Nickelodeon TV series Mystery Files of Shelby Woo, reportedly making her at that time the second Asian American to star as title character in a TV series after Margaret Cho in the All-American Girl.
 The show ran for three seasons till 1998.
 In 1997, she took part in Nickelodeon game show Figure It Out.
 Her last film role was in the 1999 film The Sterling Chase.
-Following the start of the 21st century, Ng ended her entertainment career, and only had a minor role in an episode of season 19 of Law & Order in 2008 and episode of the fourth season of Showtime series The Affair in 2018.
+Following the start of the 21st century, Ng ended her entertainment career, and only had a minor role in an episode of season 19 of Law & Order in 2008 and an episode of the fourth season of Showtime series The Affair in 2018.